pzol/permiso/README.md

     ability = Ability.new(booking)
     ability.can? :admin, :cancel

+Multiple roles are also supported:

+    ability = Ability.new(booking)
+    ability.can? [:admin, :user], :cancel

 In this case, only the admin can cancel the booking, if the status is book_confirmed.

 I use dependency injection, to bring in an object on which I conduct test, in this case the booking.